 Ricky Ryba (pronounced Ree-ba) is a SAG-AFTRA Actor, Producer, Photographer and a former US Naval Officer.
 A few entertainment accomplishments that he is proud of are his supporting role in the highly successful Clint Eastwood film “American Sniper”, his voiceover role on “Pokemon”, his talent performance on “The Ellen DeGeneres Show”, his lead role in the Los Angeles play “The Ghosts of Ma Barker”, and receiving the Best Overall Actor Award at the Global Stars Network four day competition against 200+ other actors.

-He also loves to balance out his entertainment hustle with volunteering and getting involved with his community.
-He regularly volunteers for events and meetings with the Screen Actors Guild, SAG Foundation, Motion Picture & Television Fund, and Veterans in Film and Television.
+In addition to his creative work, Ricky is a committed advocate for the arts and veteran communities.
+He helps volunteer with SAG-AFTRA, SAG Foundation, MPTF, PGA, AFI, and Veterans in Media and Entertainment.
 He created and runs three actor support groups in LA, NYC, and Atlanta to help support good hearted, hard working actors in their career ambitions.
 He’s on the board of directors for a non-profit organization called Pin-Ups for Vets, which raises money for hospitalized veterans and deployed soldiers.
 He also volunteers with the Professional Association of Therapeutic Horsemanship (PATH) that provides basic horsemanship and riding lessons to military veterans and individuals with special needs..